rwuebker/jekyll-now/_posts/2015-2-3-Recursion.md

 #Don't forget to return the recursive results if necessary

 Many times with more complex recursive situations you might find yourself not returning results correctly.
-For example, here is an incorrect version of the 'contains' function above, but without a very important 'return' keyword.
-Can you spot it?
+For example, here is an *incorrect* version of the 'contains' function above, but without a very important 'return' keyword.

 ```javascript
 var contains = function(list, val){